How Can Manufacturers Take Advantage of IoT, Machine Learning and Big Data?

 - Reduce overall maintenance costs by 5–10%.

 The competitive advantage of ML comes into play here yet again, as AI-algorithms can detect patterns and anomalies on a larger scale than any other analytical solution, driving continuous improvements for businesses.
-For instance, French power utility EDF Group saved on maintenance after deploying a machine learning-driven early warning system on equipment failure.
+For instance, French power utility EDF Group saved over $1 million on maintenance after deploying a machine learning-driven early warning system on equipment failure.

 Another group of machine learning use cases in manufacturing is connected to improved risk management.
 By pairing IoT devices with ML-algorithms organizations unlock instant access to an array of new insights, enabling better safety management procedures, financial loss optimization and cyber-security mechanisms.